-There is no question that heading into 2019, mobility is critical to a company’s efficiency, profitability and growth.
-At the same time, the use of mobile devices increases the business’ attack surface and extends the security agenda.
+There is no question that in 2019, mobility is critical to a company’s efficiency, profitability and growth.
+At the same time, the use of mobile devices increases the business’ attack surface and extends the security risk.

 From phishing scams to device theft, data breaches due to inadequate mobile security have become a real concern.
-According to Verizon’s latest Mobile Security Index, 93 percent of businesses say mobile devices present a serious and growing threat, and 79 percent cited intentional or accidental employee misuse as the most significant security concern.
+According to Verizon’s latest Mobile Security Index, 83 percent of businesses say that their organization is at risk from mobile threats, and 86 percent agreed that mobile is the fastest-growing security threat.

 Common Mobile Security Concerns

-There are many ways that mobile security can be compromised on mobile devices.
+There are many ways that mobile security can be compromised.
 Some breaches are caused by devices that don’t have adequate built-in security controls, while others are the result of lax management or user error.
-Regardless of the reason, the results of a mobile security breach can be devastating.
-According to a survey by Check Point and Dimensional Research, companies expect a mobile device breach to cost more than $100,000 to remediate.

 In other cases, employees might download an application, assuming it’s safe, only to have that application introduce malware or spyware on their devices.
 With this nefarious code, it’s simple for hackers to steal sensitive information.